swaptacular/swpt_accounts/protocol.rst

   a short period of time, the server may emit only one `AccountUpdate`_ message, announcing only the final state of the account.

-.. [#creation-date] Note that an account can be removed from the server's database, and then a new account with the same ``debtor_id`` and ``creditor_id`` can be created.
-Care MUST be taken so that in this case the newly created account always has a later ``creation_date``, compared to the preceding account.

 .. [#compare-change] ``creation_date``, ``last_change_ts``, and
   ``last_change_seqnum`` can be used to reliably determine the correct